Wroughton: Parish church

+The Church of England parish church of St John the Baptist and St Helen stands on a ridge above the southwest of the present village, near the road to Avebury.
+The present church is the result of remodelling in the 14th and 15th centuries but the Norman north and south doorways indicate an earlier building, of which the north arcade survived until T.H.
+Wyatt replaced it during restoration work in 1846.
+The church was designated as Grade I listed in 1955.

+The shallow bowl of the font, simply decorated, is from the 13th century.
+The oldest of the six bells is dated 1596, and three others are from the next century.
+Stained glass in the 1852 east window is by Powell and Sons.

+The ecclesiastical parish extends a little further north than the civil parish, to take in the large housing areas at Wichelstowe which began to be built in 2006.
+At some point the name of the parish was changed to Wroughton and Wichelstowe.

+Amenities

 Schools

 The Ridgeway School and Sixth Form College opened in 1967 as Wiltshire's first purpose-built comprehensive school.
 It teaches about 1,500 children aged 11–18.
 The catchment area includes Bishopstone, Hinton Parva, Wanborough, Liddington, Coate, Badbury, Chiseldon, Hodson, Uffcott, Broad Hinton and Winterbourne Bassett.

 RAF Wroughton

 RAF Wroughton, just south of the village, closed in the 1990s.
 The site is now the Science Museum at Wroughton, a part of the Science Museum Group and used as a storage site occasionally open to the public.
 Since 2016, television series The Grand Tour has used part of the northern perimeter road as a car test track.

 Ellendune Centre

 The Ellendune Centre is a sports and entertainment venue that boasts one of the larger amateur facilities in the local area.
 It plays host to amateur dramatic groups who use it to meet and perform, including the Ellendune Entertainers and WADAMS (Wroughton Amateur Dramatic and Musical Society).